jackchuau/Find-the-top-k-terms/README.md

 Name your scala file as “Problem1.scala”, the object as “Problem1”, and put it in package “comp9313.ass3”.
 Store the final result in a text file on disk.
 Your program should take three parameters: the input text file, the output folder, and the value of k.

+##############		Problem2	##############

+Input file:
+tiny-graph.txt

+Output format:
+The output is the adjacency list of the reversed graph, and the nodes are sorted in ascending order in each list.
+Format each line as: “NodeId\tNeighbor1, Neighbor2, ..., Neighborm”, using only one comma to separate the node IDs in the list.

+Code format:
+Name your scala file as “Problem2.scala”, the object as “Problem2”, and put it in package “comp9313.ass3”.
+Store the final result in a text file on disk.
+Your program should take two parameters: the input graph file and the output folder.